 SCHÄFLER RIDGE HIKE AND MOUNTAIN HUT

-The hike starts in Wasserauen and then takes you up the mountain to the world-famous Aescher Cliff Restaurant, before passing through Ebenalp and then up to Schäflerhutte and Schäfler Ridge.
-I advise staying overnight at the mountain hut so you can enjoy the sunset and the sunrise at this amazing spot.
-For me, this is one of the top hikes in Appenzell easily!
+The hike begins in Wasserauen and leads you up to the world-renowned Aescher Cliff Restaurant, passing through Ebenalp and then up to Schäflerhutte and Schäfler Ridge.
+I highly recommend spending the night at the mountain hut to relish the breathtaking sunset and sunrise at this incredible spot.
+In my opinion, this is one of the finest hikes easily accessible in Appenzell!

 Want more details and photos?
 View the full blog post here: SCHÄFLER RIDGE HIKE AND MOUNTAIN HUT